s-shanky-k/Moviebase/README.md

 # MovieBase
 A website which makes use of the OMDB API to fetch details and displays them on the page.
-Users can Like movies and can also view most Liked movies by all users
+Users can Like movies and can also view most Liked movies by all users.
+The website also comprises of a Machine Learning Recommendation Engine which provides the user with content-based recommendations based on the movies that the user has liked.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.